-- This functionality is responsible for the following operations, performed according to actual TOE configuration: - NVM, USR_ROM and ST_ROM integrity content verifications in TEST and ISSUER configurations, - valid CPU usage and stack overflow verification in TEST, ISSUER and USER configurations. - for correcting single bit fails upon a read operation. - other actions are not described here. - This functionality is responsible for reporting to SF_ADMINIS_A detected errors on CPU usage, stack overflow and EEPROM.
+- 162 In TEST and ISSUER configurations, this functionality is responsible for the following operations: - NVM, USR_ROM and ST_ROM integrity contents verifications. - 163 In TEST, ISSUER and USER configurations, this functionality is responsible for: - correcting single bit fails upon a read operation on each byte, - verifying valid CPU usage and stack overflow, - checking integrity loss when accessing NVM, USR_ROM and ST_ROM, - monitoring fault injection attempts, - providing a code signature and comparison engine, - other actions are not described here. - 164 This functionality is responsible for reporting to SF_ADMINIS_A all detected errors resulting from the above operations.